bionlplab/2025_HINF_5016_NLP_in_Health/index.md

 ### Format and Procedures

-The course is 14 weeks in length.
-The course follows the progression of topics: python review, regular expression and automata, text normalization, n-gram, text classification, sequence labeling, parsing, word vector, introduction to deep learning, convolutional neural network and recurrent neural network, and transformer-based method.
+The course follows the progression of topics: text preprocessing and regular expression, n-gram, text classification, sequence labeling, parsing, word vector, convolutional neural network and recurrent neural network, and transformer-based methods.
 Each topic is addressed in a module lasting 1-2 weeks.
-Students will work on an individual project in parallel with these activities and give a final presentation last week.
+Students will work on individual assignments alongside these activities, as well as participate in a team project.

 ### Prerequisites